 Final Day

-Arise to an early light breakfast before disembarking the boat for Male International Airport.
+Awake to a final, light breakfast before disembarking the Carpe Novo for your onward transfer to Male International Airport.

 Trip highlights: whale sharks, hammerhead sharks, shark action, manta rays, schooling fish & big pelagics